 Peter Mak (2010) adds that all these components are mutually reinforcing.
 The negative thoughts (cognitive) in connection with the presentation lead to elevated physical symptoms (physiological), which, in turn, increases the likelihood of mistakes (behavioral).

 This all adds to the fact that the next presentation will bring about even stronger responses.
 Hardy and Parfitt (1991) further add that the cognitive component plays the most important part in the intensification and preservation of stage fright.
 They argue that, according to the disaster theory, cognitive fear with physical stress leads to an increase in stress intensity.
 This, in turn, drastically reduces the performance level.

-Also Dias mentions in her work that anxiety is an uncomfortable combination of cognitive, somatic, emotional, and behavioural components.
-The cognitive component recognises the danger, and the somatic copmonent prepares the body for it.
+Also, Dias mentions in her work that anxiety is an uncomfortable combination of cognitive, somatic, emotional, and behavioral components.
+The cognitive component recognizes the danger, and the somatic component prepares the body for it.
 She also adds that in a panic situation, we instinctively rely on the fight-or-flight response that has kept people alive for thousands of years.

 There is a lot of unconfirmed content on the Internet about the frequency of stage fear occurrence, and, as a result, data that creates misconceptions in people.
 For example, according to www.glossophobia.com, about 75% of people are afraid of public performances.
 Since the website does not provide proof of how this number was obtained, it is difficult to verify the validity of the claim.